spackman/zbinfigs/STATUS.md

 Completed first implementation of planned functions.
 *TODO*
 * make bar plot more robust in terms of color cycles etc, especially for different categories (only 3 supported)
-* add option to include uncategorized in plots to give an idea of rejection ratios
+* add option to include uncategorized in plots to give an idea of rejection ratios (similar for number of items that were not processed bc no HTML or PDFS)
 * reach out for help with the documentation
 * work on real test case
 * make sure that you can optionally turn down the logging levels